jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 refactor: make it better
 #################################################################################

-* I repeat the test as a drill
+* I do it a few more times as a drill

   .. code-block:: python